Manitoba's Excellence in Education Awards

 Louis Riel School Division

-Currently in her second year of teaching, Rachel Robinson has distinguished herself as an exceptionally caring, engaging and enthusiastic new teacher.
-With ease, she builds rapport with her students and incorporates creative and interactive lessons and projects that capture their interests.
+Currently while only in her second year of teaching, Robinson has distinguished herself as an exceptionally caring, engaging and enthusiastic new teacher.
+She effortlessly builds rapport with her students while incorporating creative and interactive lessons and projects that capture their interests.
 In her Grade 5 and 6 classroom, she builds students’ sense of belonging, independence and generosity by using the Circle of Courage model.
 Students make use of numeracy and literacy groups and the class’s “affirmation station.”
-She engages her students through outdoor learning workshops, science, technology, engineering, art/design and math (STEAM) challenges and presentations by guest speakers.
+She engages her students through outdoor learning workshops, science, technology, engineering, art and design, and math (STEAM) challenges and presentations by guest speakers.
 Robinson builds a positive school culture through initiatives such as the Community Helpers, a student advocacy group that responds to needs in the school while providing leadership opportunities.
-These Helpers assist with organizing meals-to-go, a school-wide spirit week and a student newsletter and bulletin boards, as well as eco-friendly activities.
+These helpers assist with organizing meals-to-go, a school-wide spirit week, a student newsletter, bulletin boards as well as eco-friendly activities.
 These initiatives foster ingenuity, develop compassion and build communication and collaboration skills.
 Robinson also set up a Grade 6 skating program, for which she consulted with various organizations, solicited equipment donations and obtained grant funding to pay for ice rentals and transportation.
 With a strong commitment to her profession and the school community, Robinson has demonstrated the qualities of an outstanding new teacher.

 Back to Top Arrow